PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 It is now the moment to analyse any correlation between the VeRa-derived temperatures at 70km altitude and the VMC-derived UV-brightness in the same area.

 For this part, as for the determination of the phase curve in the previous step, I ignore the selected images from the nominal and the extension 1 sections.
-The first orbit in my data set is :file:`Orb1188` from extension 2.
+The first orbit in my data set is :file:`Orb1188` from Extension 2.

 The table file :file:`VMCSelectedImages.dat` contains the average radiance factors inside the latitude-longitude-boxes corresponding to the VeRa-sounding at the time of the image, as well as the phase angle at the time of observation and the VeRa-derived temperature at 70km altitude.
 Note that for the South Polar Dynamics Campaign, there are images on both the ingress and egress sections of the orbit, before and after the VeRa sounding.
 See also the :ref:`examples for orbit 2811<orbitimagesexample>` in :ref:`Step 1<VMCStep01>`.

-In order to compare the radiance factors between images at different phase angles, they have to be corrected or normalised for the phase angle dependency using the phase curve.
+In order to compare the radiance factors between images at different phase angles, they have to be corrected, or normalised, for the phase angle dependency using the phase curve.
 To do this, I normalise the radiance factors to the radiance factor of the phase curve at the same phase angle.
 I call this variable the Radiance Factor Ratio (:math:`RFR`):